 Because this is an all-through school, the fairest picture comes from looking separately at primary and secondary measures.

-In 2024, 81.67% of pupils met the expected standard in reading, writing and maths combined, well above the England average of 62%.
-At the higher standard, 28.33% achieved greater depth in reading, writing and maths, compared with the England average of 8%.
-Reading and maths scaled scores were 106 and 107 respectively (with grammar, punctuation and spelling at 106), which points to broadly strong attainment across the core tested areas.
-Science expected standard sat at 82%, in line with the England average of 82%.
+In the latest 2025 primary dataset, 70% of pupils met the expected standard in reading, writing and maths combined.
+At the higher standard, 10% achieved greater depth in reading, writing and maths.
+Reading, maths and grammar, punctuation and spelling scaled scores were each 108, which points to broadly strong attainment across the core tested areas.
+Science expected standard sat at 80%.

 The implication for parents is relatively straightforward.
 If your child is in the primary phase, the published results suggest a strong chance of leaving Year 6 with secure basics, and with a higher-than-typical proportion reaching greater depth.
 For children who thrive on literacy and number confidence, that can translate into a smoother start to secondary content, especially in maths where concepts build cumulatively.

 The headline measures paint a more mixed picture, and it is worth separating attainment from progress.
-Attainment 8 is 41.3, while Progress 8 is +0.07, indicating slightly above-average progress from students’ starting points.
-EBacc average point score is 3.51 compared with an England average of 4.08, and 6.8% achieved grade 5 or above across the EBacc measure shown.
+Attainment 8 is 39.8, while Progress 8 is +0.07, indicating slightly above-average progress from students’ starting points.
+EBacc average point score is 3.4, and 6.3% achieved grade 5 or above across the EBacc measure shown.

 The practical implication is that the secondary phase appears to be doing a respectable job of moving students forward (progress is slightly positive), even if overall attainment and EBacc measures suggest room to improve outcomes at the top end and in the academic breadth captured by EBacc.
 For families, the best interpretation is balanced rather than binary: this can be a good fit for students who benefit from structured teaching and clear routines, but those seeking a strongly academic, EBacc-heavy profile should scrutinise subject pathways and option guidance closely.